Back Pain Specialists

 Individuals experiencing chronic back pain typically require a pain specialist who can manage their care.
 A back pain specialist is a medical professional with expertise in diagnosing and treating various conditions affecting the upper back, middle back, lower back, and surrounding structures.

-At Pain and Spine Specialists, we conduct a comprehensive evaluation that includes a review of your medical history, a physical examination, and requests for advanced imaging if necessary.
-This approach allows us to create an individualized health plan that can safely and responsibly address your symptoms, helping you regain a fully functional and enjoyable life.
+At Pain and Spine Specialists, we conduct a comprehensive evaluation at our back pain centers that includes a review of your medical history, a physical examination, and requests for advanced imaging if necessary.
+This approach allows us to create an individualized health plan that can safely and responsibly address your back pain care, helping you regain a fully functional and enjoyable life.

 We Accept All Insurances